-All this can be frustrating.
-The good news is there are ways to help borrowers pay down their loans at a faster pace — while making a difference at the same time.
-Here’s how to get rid of student loans legally.
+Fortunately, there are forgiveness programs that can help borrowers pay down their loans at a faster pace while working in jobs that make a difference.
+Here’s how to get rid of student loans fast — both legally and quickly.

-Protect the country by serving in the armed forces and get help repaying your student loans.
-There are several programs aimed at helping those who serve in the Army, Navy, and Air Force.
+There are several loan repayment programs aimed at helping those who serve in the Army, Navy and Air Force.
 Additionally, there are programs for reservists and members of the National Guard.
 Take a look at our in-depth overview of military student loan forgiveness programs.

-In many cases, you are required to enlist for between three and six years.
-However, in exchange for your service, and depending on the program, you can receive anywhere between $10,000 and $120,000 toward your student loans.
+In many cases, you’re required to enlist for between three and six years in order to qualify.
+In exchange for your service, however, depending on the program, you can receive $20,000 to $120,000 toward your student loans.

-Plus, military service is compatible with income-driven repayment and qualifies you for PSLF.
-So, even if the program you are eligible for doesn’t offer enough to pay off your loan balance, you can still benefit from other types of loan repayment assistance as you figure out how to get rid of student loans.
+Military service also qualifies you for PSLF — so even if the program you’re eligible for doesn’t offer enough to pay off your loan balance, you can still benefit from other types of loan repayment assistance as you figure out how to get rid of student loans.

 Looking to serve your community and earn an education award to help you pay down student loans a bit faster?
 AmeriCorps jobs can help.
 You can receive up to $5,815 for a minimum of 1,700 hours of service.

 Depending on the program you choose, it’s possible to stay in your community, working with local nonprofits, public agencies and projects that benefit lower-income Americans.
 Many of the jobs, in addition to providing you with a way to earn the education award for student loan repayment, also qualify for PSLF.
 You can also take advantage of income-driven repayment, which lowers loan payments to a percentage of your income, while working for AmeriCorps.